 A registered trade mark has the following significant advantages over unregistered marks:

 - The registered owner has strong enforceable rights under statute.
-To infringe a registered mark, the infringing mark only needs to be likely to cause confusion, which is broader test than is the case for unregistered marks.
+To infringe a registered mark, the infringing mark only needs to be likely to cause confusion, which is a broader test than is the case for unregistered marks.

-- A registered trade mark can also be enforced without having to prove reputation in the mark.
+- A registered trade mark can also be enforced without having to prove reputation in the mark

 - A registered trade mark provides a statutory defence against allegations of infringement of other registered trade marks.